DChen2024/mathy/README.md

 This library implements some basic math utility functions not part of the C/C++ standard library.

 Made this to become more familiar with GitHub.
-And with creating a library in C.
+And with creating a project in C.

 Intended to be a fun pet project. :sweat_smile: